 In St. Louis, Dr. Stroble serves on the boards of the St. Louis Regional Chamber, Urban League of St. Louis, St. Louis Science Center, United Way of Greater St. Louis, Opera Theatre St. Louis, the Repertory Theatre, Innovate St. Louis, and the Webster Community Arts Foundation.
 She is a member of the St. Louis Forum.

 Dr. Stroble was recognized by the St. Louis Business Journal as one of 2010's most influential businesswomen.
 She received St. Louis Argus' 2011 Distinguished Citizen Award and was recognized by the St. Louis NAACP in 2012 as an inspiring leader.
 In celebration of the Sisters of Loretto Community's 200th anniversary, Dr. Stroble received a Jubilee Leadership Award in honor of Sisters Jacqueline Grennan & Francetta Barberis.
-In May 2013, Dr. Stroble will be the recipient of the Jewish Community Relations Council's Norman A. Stack Community Relations award.
+In May 2013, Dr. Stroble was the recipient of the Jewish Community Relations Council's Norman A. Stack Community Relations award.
 The St. Louis Community Empowerment Foundation named Dr. Stroble a 2013 Woman of Achievement in Educational Leadership.

 Dr. Stroble earned an A.B. in history and English from Augustana College in Rock Island, Ill., and two masters of arts degrees, one in history and one in American and English literature, both from Southern Illinois University-Edwardsville.
 She received her doctorate in curriculum studies from the University of Virginia.
 Regent's University of London has named her a Senior Honorary Fellow.
 Her career includes academic and administrative appointments at the University of Akron, the University of Louisville, and Northern Arizona University.July 2013